 Note: This book has made my favourites list!

-Going to start off by saying that this was my second time reading Six of Crows by Leigh Bardugo, and it was way better this time because I knew so much more, and also I paid attention better this time.
+This was my second time reading Six of Crows by Leigh Bardugo, and I learned so much more, and – admittedly – paid attention much better this time.
 I read it with my friends, and we were able to chat about it as well, so that helped a lot too!
 Here are some thoughts I had while reading it:

 So I was completely intrigued by this book, which surrounds a heist.
 One of my favourite shows ever is Money Heist, so I knew I’d love this.
 I’ve read Leigh Bardugo’s Shadow and Bone, and honestly I did not like it very much at all, but this book was on a whole other level.
 For lovers of YA fantasy, this is a must-read.

 Let me start off by saying that all six of the main characters were absolutely the best characters I have come across, and when you put them together, magic happens.
 When I’m reading, I always think about characters.
 A book could have the best plot in the world, but mess up the characters and the whole thing is ruined for me.
 Leigh Bardugo really pulled through with the Six of Crows characters.
 If you care more about characters than plot, this book is for you, but just know, the plot is absolutely amazing too!

 With Kaz, it’s the whole “I hate everyone in the world but you” trope that gets me – I’m a sucker for those guys.
 And also the fact that he’s just hilarious, intelligent, and nonchalant about everything.
 Not really a spoiler, but for example, at one point Kaz is briefly kidnapped, and he does pretty much everything but panic, and he makes the situation seem comical.
 I feel like I definitely underestimated him the first time I read this.